There are six things that the Lord hates, seven that are an abomination to him…

 Feet that Make Haste to Run to Evil

 Running quickly to sin.
 How many of us can say, “Whew.
 At least I don’t do that!”
 I can say that I don’t live in any habitual sin, but how many times do I hesitate before tearing myself away?
 Do your eyes linger a little more than they should on that enticing advertisement?
 Do you ever stew a little too long against someone who irritated you?
-You may not always run to evil, but if you’re anything like me, I know you don’t always flee from sin as quickly as you should.
+You may not habitually “run to evil,” but do you always flee from sin as quickly as you should?